-The Pasquerilla Performing Arts Center (the PPAC), on the campus of the University of Pittsburgh at Johnstown, is the premier regional cultural destination and has been for more than 20 years.
+The Pasquerilla Performing Arts Center (the PPAC), on the campus of the University of Pittsburgh at Johnstown, has become the premier regional cultural destination for 25 years.
 The PPAC is a cultural, artistic, educational, social, and economic resource for the Greater Johnstown area!

 Hours: 10 a.m.-4 p.m.,